 Myth #3: Chocolate is too high in caffeine.

+Chocolate actually contains very small amounts of caffeine.
 Look at how chocolate compares to other caffeine-containing items:

 Myth #4: People with diabetes shouldn't eat chocolate.

 People with diabetes should practice portion control with all things, especially with chocolate.
 However, chocolate does not need to be avoided.
 Moderation will help to control the additional calories and sugar from chocolate.
 Although blood sugar does rise from eating chocolate, enjoying a small portion of chocolate with a meal rather than consuming chocolate by itself will help to slow down the absorption and digestion of the carbohydrates in chocolate.
 Be cautious with so-called “diabetic chocolate” or sugar-free chocolate.
 Oftentimes these products contain the same amount of carbohydrates as regular chocolate and contain sugar alcohols, which if consumed in large quantities can cause a laxative effect and other digestive issues.

 While some people may refer to themselves as a chocoholic, there remains no evidence that chocolate leads to a physical addiction.
 Oftentimes chocolate can be a comfort food and be the substance someone craves when feeling stressed or upset.
 Chocolate is thought to impact the function of brain neurotransmitters altering serotonin and dopamine levels, leading to a true physiological response boosting feel good vibes.
 Your chocolate cravings may be very real, but no…you are not addicted.